God’s Affections

 Due to our fallen nature, we view our situations subjectively, analyze them emotionally, and often respond selfishly, inappropriately, or disproportionately.

-In contrast, God observes our situations objectively, analyzes them logically, and always responds correctly.
+In contrast, God observes our situations objectively, analyzes them logically, and always responds appropriately.
+Unlike ours, his responses never stem from need or want.

 Joy/Delight